marianadacunha/marianadacunha/README.md

-### Hi there! 👋
+### hi there! 👋

 <!--
 **marianadacunha/marianadacunha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-My name is Mariana and these are some things I like to work with:
+my name is Mariana and these are some things i like to work with:

-- 🎨 UX/UI Design
+- 🎨 ux/ui Design
-- 💻 Web Development
+- 💻 web Development
-- 📚 I’m currently learning more AI-driven Design
+- 📚 i’m currently learning more ai-driven Design
-- 📫 You can reach me at [LinkedIn](https://www.linkedin.com/in/marianadacunha/) or by [E-Mail](mailto:marianadacunhamarques@gmail.com)
+- 📫 you can reach me at [linkedin](https://www.linkedin.com/in/marianadacunha/) or by [e-mail](mailto:marianadacunhamarques@gmail.com)